Pass the safe act

 Sonja Meadows:

-No, absolutely Absolutely not.
+No, absolutely not.
 We do not need horse slaughter, and we do not need kill buyers.
 And if you think about it, there's over 9 million horses in the United States and only 25,000 horses are shipped to slaughter every year.
 If you look at it, 0.3%.
 So, the vast majority of horse owners are already doing the right thing, or they’re providing a humane ending at the end of its life.
 No, we don't need horse slaughter and we don't need kill buyers.

 Why is slaughter uniquely cruel & inhumane for horses?